 Janice Page is film editor for the Boston Globe.

-Kristen Page-Kirby covers film, arts and entertainment for the Washington Post Express.
-In addition to features and reviews, her weekly column The Reelist explores contemporary issues in film.
+Kristen Page-Kirby is a freelance film journalist whose reviews and other writings can be found in the Washington Post, the Washington Post Express, the Washington Post Magazine and on AWFJ.org.
+Her column The Reelist, which used contemporary film to explore topics of race, gender and other social issues, ran in the Washington Post Express for nine years.
 She has also moderated panels on film and television at the Washington Jewish Film Festival, the Middleburg Festival, and Awesome Con.

 Rebecca Pahle (it’s pronounced “Polly,” but no “want a cracker?” jokes, please) is a North Carolina-born, Brooklyn-based entertainment journalist and part-time Sith Lord with a particular fondness for science fiction, Buster Keaton, and junk food.
 She’s always available on Twitter @RebeccaPahle for anyone who wants to discuss how Snowpiercer was the best film of 2014.
 Currently the Assistant Editor/Staff Writer at Film Journal International her previous places of editorial employment include The Mary Sue and MovieMaker Magazine.
 A regular contributor at Pajiba and Phactual, you can also find her work on her personal website, Cinefeels.